caiomolinaro/caiomolinaro/README.md

 I'm interested in learning more and working in the development area :boy:

+I love Internet, Windows and Android, my focus is Web Dev, Android Dev and Windows Dev :sparkles:

-:penguin:  I use Windows 10 with Windows Subsystem for Linux, with Ubuntu
+:penguin:  I use Windows 10 with Windows Subsystem for Linux, with Ubuntu, i love this feature

 If you want to talk to me: :sunglasses:
 Discord: CaioM#9647 :pig: